OIRNOIR/Remove-Discord-Mosaic/README.md

 Please restart your Discord client after installing.

-Some code by teltta and loneweeb.tsx on Discord.
+Some code by teltta and yofukashino_ on Discord.

 This plugin has a few bugs and issues, PRs are welcome.